 Here’s what I got working today:

 Stay tuned for more soon—I’ll be doing a ton of work on this in the coming weeks in advance of the festival in early February.
-And come by and see it at the festival!
+And come by and see it in person!